RolandGao/rolandgao.github.io/public/data/home.md

 # Hi, I'm Roland Gao

-Welcome to my personal website!
-I am a Research Engineer at Meta working on Llama Safety Alignment.
+I am a Research Engineer at Meta Superintelligence Labs working on Safety Alignment.
 Previously, I studied Computer Science at the University of Toronto.

 I'm interested in alignment, adversarial training, long context, optimizer, and scalable RL algorithms.
+I'm always open to new research ideas and collaborations.
+Feel free to reach out!

 Email: gaoroland [at] gmail.com